w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

-* write text using concise and straightforward language to make the content easier to understand and process
+* utilize clear language to support readability, clarity, and conciseness by using the following where possible:
+  * clear and straightforward words
+  * short sentences
-* employ active voice and address the reader directly when possible
+  * active voice that addresses the reader directly
 * identify related requirements for designers and developers to provide easy to read font types

 #### Teaching Ideas for Topic